iaingblack/mkdocs/docs/index.md

 # My Learning Resources

-A collection of things I learn and do.
+One stop shop for anything I learn and want to remember.